-- (a) Giving gifts to an individual scholar that are of a personal and intimate nature. - (b) Kissing of any kind. - (c) Any type of unnecessary physical contact with a scholar in a private situation. - (d) Intentionally being alone with a scholar away from the school. - (e) Making or participating in sexually inappropriate comments.

-- (f) Sexual jokes. - (g) Seeking emotional involvement with a scholar for your benefit. - (h) Listening to or telling stories that are sexually oriented. - (i) Discussing inappropriate personal troubles or intimate issues with a scholar in an attempt to gain their support and understanding. - (j) Becoming involved with a scholar so that a reasonable person may suspect inappropriate behavior.
+- 1. Giving gifts to an individual scholar that are of a personal and intimate nature. - 2.
+Kissing of any kind. - 3.
+Any type of unnecessary physical contact with a scholar in a private situation. - 4.
+Intentionally being alone with a scholar away from the school. - 5.
+Making or participating in sexually inappropriate comments. - 6.
+Sexual jokes. - 7.
+Seeking emotional involvement with a scholar for your benefit. - 8.
+Listening to or telling stories that are sexually oriented. - 9.
+Discussing inappropriate personal troubles or intimate issues with a scholar in an attempt to gain their support and understanding. - 10.
+Becoming involved with a scholar so that a reasonable person may suspect inappropriate behavior.